swiftlang/swift-evolution/proposals/0000-variadics-as-attribute.md

 func someMethod(@variadic _ values:[Int]) { … } // New style
 ```

 However there is an alternative to consider below that will affect this.
+Either way, existing variadics will become full-fledged array handling functions, which means that any redundant array-based functions will become ambiguious and need to be removed.

 ## Alternatives considered

-One alternative is to simply have the existing variadic syntax produce a method taking an array of the same type, that is implicitly capable of being used in variadic style (but also used directly with `Array` values).
-However this has less flexibility than the above, which permits non-`Array` types.
+One alternative is to simply have the existing variadic syntax to have an `Array` passed to it, however this lacks the greater flexibility of being able to control the actual type(s) that the function can handle, meaning it is strictly limited to `Array`.

-A compromise could be to allow the existing style to remain as a shorthand, though this may discourage consideration of the most appropriate type (in general developers should be encouraged to accept generic types for greatest utility wherever possible, but if trailing elipsis is easy we may just end up with `Array` being used most often).
+A compromise could be to allow the existing style to remain as a shorthand for new the attribute-based declaration, though this may discourage consideration of the most appropriate type(s) to handle; in general developers should be encouraged to accept generic iterators, sequences or collections where possible.

 The other main alternative considered was removing variadics completely; while this is actually the preference of some (myself included), it seems a lot developers do not wish this.
 This proposal is intended as a compromise that coallesces variadics with regular functions, without eliminating the possibility to use either style at the call site as developers prefer.